 He died a couple of weeks ago.
 He was a guy with whom I’d shared some good times, a fellow golfer with a good sense of humour.
-I wasn’t able to go to his funeral (grandfather duties up north) so I sent my sincere apologies via a written note and word of mouth through my brother.
+I wasn’t able to go to his funeral (grandfather duties up north) so I sent my sincere apologies via letter to my mate's widow and word of mouth through my brother.
 He came home with an order of service, a smart 4-page item with a photo of our smiling friend on the front.

 I always get a bit choked up at funerals so was moved by the nice snapshot and personalised order of service.
 I sat him on my desk for a few days and thought back on the laughs we’d shared over the years.
 But a few days is enough, I don’t like to mope.

 So…… what to do?
 I didn’t want to just chuck him in the waste-paper basket, that seemed disrespectful.
 Nor did I feel comfortable chopping him into small pieces and putting him in the dustbin.
 No, I decided to cremate him.
 A dignified send off.

 Outside into the garden I went with my pal and a box of matches.
 ‘Cheerio old mate,’ I said as I lit the match.

 Would it burn?
 Would it heck!
 It just left a black smudge up one edge.

 Right!
 I drenched the card in methylated spirits and reapplied a match.
 It burned with a pleasant semi-transparent shimmer.
 A least the meths burned, the card didn’t.
 Now my pal was actively laughing at me through a sheet of attractive blue flame.
 The meths burned away but the card remained.
 Slightly distorted, but very much in one piece.